Bhutan entry requirements for Germany passport holders

 ServiceCost

-Sustainable Development Fee (SDF) per dayMandatory fee for all international tourists, paid in advance.$100 USD per person per night (approx. €92)
+Sustainable Development Fee (SDF) per dayMandatory for all tourists, paid before arrival.$100 USD per person per night (approx. €92)

 Common reasons for entry denial